opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/create-anomaly-detector.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/skills/issues/337).
 {: .warning}

 The `CreateAnomalyDetectorTool` helps create anomaly detectors based on your provided index.
-This tool retrieves the index mappings and enables the language learning model (LLM) to recommend category fields, aggregation fields, and their corresponding aggregation methods, which are required by the Create Anomaly Detector API.
+This tool retrieves index mappings and enables a large language model (LLM) to recommend category fields, aggregation fields, and their corresponding aggregation methods, which are required by the Create Anomaly Detector API.

 For comprehensive information about anomaly detectors, see [Anomaly detection]({{site.url}}{{site.baseurl}}/observing-your-data/ad/index/).
 {: .tip}